ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

 There are several methods to upgrade your ESXi hosts.
 For more information, see [Overview of the ESXi Host Upgrade Process](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/esxi-upgrade-7-0.html){: external}.
 If you need to access an ISO file or upgrade bundle as part of your selected method, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 If the upgrade process fails immediately and the `host cannot enter maintenance mode` error message is displayed, shut down the Zerto ZVAs and try again.
 The ZVRA VMs automatically start as each server comes out of remediation.
-For more information about continuing Zerto replication during the upgrade process, see [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
+For more information about continuing Zerto Replication during the upgrade process, see [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
 {: note}

 ### Procedure to update ESXi host licenses